Hock Hochheim Bio

 • 2nd Dan Black Belt in Prof. Remy Presas Modern Arnis, directly from the Professor.

-• 8th Dan Black Belt, Professor in Kajukenbo from Prof. Dean Goldade in the Professor Gaylord Method.
+• 8th Dan Black Belt, Professor in Kajukenbo from Prof. Dean Goldade in the Professor Gaylord Method and family.
+(Hock regards this rank as his highest and a conglomeration of all his “karate-kenpo-jujitsu-arnis” rankings and time.)

 • 3rd Dan Black Aiki-Jitsu from Dr. Carl Farenalli.